-Many C&S, especially in the Global South, already face high exposure to coastal risks, and development 6 constraints associated with poverty and socioeconomic inequality, lack of transparent resource allocation 7 mechanisms, and low political will (high confidence) (Di Giulio et al., 2019; Nagy et al., 2019; Pasquini, 8 2020; Lehmann et al., 2021).
-Research from across South America notes inadequate regulatory frameworks, 9 missing data and information, widespread coastal ecosystem degradation, and complex interactions between 10 natural disasters and civil conflict (Villamizar et al., 2017; Nagy et al., 2019).
-Coastal climate risks in the 11 Global South are often compounded by ongoing land-use management conflicts and other pressures 12 including informal land uses, unregulated and/or inadequate infrastructure/building development, public 13 health priorities such as combating Dengue Fever, inadequate income diversification, low education levels, 14 and political marginalization of communities historically not represented in the urban development process 15 (Barbi and Ferreira, 2014; Salik et al., 2015; Cabral et al., 2017; Goh, 2019).
-There are also entrenched 16 socio-economic inequalities leading to the maldistribution of adaptation actions and benefits in the Global 17 North (Gould and Lewis, 2018; Keenan et al., 2018; Ranganathan and Bratman, 2019; Yumagulova, 2020; 18 Long et al., 2021).
-19
+Many C&S, especially in the Global South, already face high exposure to coastal risks and development constraints associated with poverty and socioeconomic inequality, lack of transparent resource allocation mechanisms and low political will (high confidence; Di Giulio et al., 2019; Nagy et al., 2019; Pasquini, 2020; Lehmann et al., 2021).
+Research from across South America notes inadequate regulatory frameworks, missing data and information, widespread coastal ecosystem degradation and complex interactions between natural disasters and civil conflict (Villamizar et al., 2017; Nagy et al., 2019).
+Coastal climate risks in the Global South are often compounded by ongoing land-use management conflicts and other pressures including informal land uses, unregulated and/or inadeguate infrastructure/ building development, public health priorities such as combating Dengue fever, inadequate income diversification, low education levels and political marginalization of communities historically not represented in the urban development process (Barbi and Ferreira, 2014; Salik et al., 2015; Cabral et al., 2017; Goh, 2019).
+There are also entrenched socioeconomic inequalities leading to the maldistribution of adaptation actions and benefits in the Global North (Gould and Lewis, 2018; Keenan et al., 2018; Ranganathan and Bratman, 2019; Yumagulova, 2020; Long et al., 2021).

-20 To address the myriad governance challenges attributed to low awareness, low skills, scalar mismatches, and 21 high socioeconomic inequality and coastal vulnerability, post-AR5 research highlights enablers of more 22 innovative approaches to bridge capacity, policy, and financial deficits (Reiblich et al., 2019) and facilitate 23 more proactive implementation of coastal adaptation actions (Table SMCCP2.2; Fu, 2020).
-A survey of 24 NGOs, state and local government across Alaska, Florida, and Maryland in the USA found that perceived 25 risk, uncertainty, and trust in support for climate adaptation varied across two stages of adaptation - support 26 for the development of plans and willingness to allocate human and financial resources to implement plans 27 (Kettle and Dow, 2016).
-To bridge this gap, Cinner et al. (2018) suggest the need to build capacity across 28 five domains: the assets that people can draw upon in times of need; the flexibility to change strategies and 29 interventions; the ability to organize and act collectively; learning to recognize and respond to change 30 (especially as important thresholds are approached); and the agency to determine whether to change or not, 31 and then take prudent action).
-32
+To address the myriad governance challenges attributed to low awareness, low skills, scalar mismatches, and high socioeconomic inequality and coastal vulnerability, post-AR5 research highlights enablers of more innovative approaches to bridge capacity, policy and financial deficits (Reiblich et al., 2019), and facilitate more proactive implementation of coastal adaptation actions (Table SMCCP2.2; Fu, 2020).
+A survey of NGOs, state and local government across Alaska, Florida and Maryland in the USA found that perceived risk, uncertainty and trust in support for climate adaptation varied across two stages of adaptation, that is between support for the development of plans and willingness to allocate human and financial resources to implement plans (Kettle and Dow, 2016).
+To bridge this gap, Cinner et al. (2018) suggest the need to build capacity across five domains: the assets that people can draw upon in times of need; the flexibility to change strategies and interventions; the ability to organise and act collectively; learning to recognise and respond to change (especially as important thresholds are approached); and the agency to determine whether to change or not, and to then take prudent action.

-Effective and accountable local leadership can help to mobilize capacities, resources, and climate awareness within coastal C&S. Strong leadership is associated with agenda-setting authorities and the ability to navigate complex institutional interests towards more strategic planning efforts (high confidence) (Ferguson et al., 2013; Anguelovski et al., 2014; Chu et al., 2017; Valdivieso and Andersson, 2018; Fink, 2019; Ndebele-Murisa et al., 2020).
-Policy leadership can positively influence the motivation and initiative of municipal officers (Lassa and Nugraha, 2014; Wijaya et al., 2020); whilst local leadership is needed integrate coastal management, disaster management and climate adaptation mandates (Rosendo et al., 2018).
+Effective and accountable local leadership can help to mobilise capacities, resources and climate awareness within coastal C&S. Strong leadership is associated with agenda-setting authorities and the ability to navigate complex institutional interests towards more strategic planning efforts (high confidence; Ferguson et al., 2013; Anguelovski et al., 2014; Chu et al., 2017; Valdivieso and Andersson, 2018; Fink, 2019; Ndebele-Murisa et al., 2020).
+Policy leadership can positively influence the motivation and initiative of municipal officers (Lassa and Nugraha, 2014; Wijaya et al., 2020), whilst local leadership